Divorce is a dirty word among firefighters. For years and years, the general thought is that Firefighters get divorced more than the general public.

-I mean- is it the women leaving because they can’t handle the anxiety and stress anymore?
+I mean- is it the woman leaving the firefighter because she can’t handle the anxiety and stress anymore?
 I don’t like to speculate so we’ll nix this now- but where is this coming from?

-Theory- Are the divorce rumors from unhappy firefighter couples?
+Theory- Are the firefighter divorce rumors from unhappy firefighter couples?

 Do Firefighters and their spouses hear about divorce because people are just unhappy and looking for a way out?